Charlie Murphy’s Children: Late Comedian Dedicated Himself To His Three Kids After Wife’s 2009 Death

 “You’re never really okay, you just learn to live with it,” Charlie Murphy told Vibe in 2010 (via Movie Pilot).
 “That’s something monumental, losing somebody that close in your life.
 It happened to my children and me; you don’t get used to [it] and you don’t get over it.”

-Charlie Murphy’s youngest daughter was just three when her mother died.
+Charlie Murphy’s youngest daughter was just 3 when her mother died.
 The late comedian said in a 2011 interview that the loss was devastating to her.

 “My daughter’s five years old, man.
 She asks for her mother every day,” he told Esquire.